shhossain/computer_science/README.md

 - Consulting with clients, engineers, security specialists, and other stakeholders
 - Presenting new features to stakeholders and internal customers

+### Phases of Software Engineering
+The software engineering process involves several phases, including requirements gathering, design, implementation, testing, and maintenance.
+By following a disciplined approach to software development, software engineers can create high-quality software that meets the needs of its users.

+- The first phase of software engineering is requirements gathering.
+In this phase, the software engineer works with the client to determine the software's functional and non-functional requirements.
+Functional requirements describe what the software should do, while non-functional requirements describe how well it should do it.
+Requirements gathering is a critical phase, as it lays the foundation for the entire software development process.

+- After the requirements are gathered, the next phase is design.
+In this phase, the software engineer creates a detailed plan for the software's architecture and functionality.
+This plan includes a software design document that specifies the software's structure, behavior, and interactions with other systems.
+The software design document is essential as it serves as a blueprint for the implementation phase.

+- The implementation phase is where the software engineer creates the actual code for the software.
+This is where the design document is transformed into working software.
+The implementation phase involves writing code, compiling it, and testing it to ensure that it meets the requirements specified in the design document.

+- Testing is a critical phase in software engineering.
+In this phase, the software engineer checks to ensure that the software functions correctly, is reliable, and is easy to use.
+This involves several types of testing, including unit testing, integration testing, and system testing.
+Testing ensures that the software meets the requirements and functions as expected.

+- The final phase of software engineering is maintenance.
+In this phase, the software engineer makes changes to the software to correct errors, add new features, or improve its performance.
+Maintenance is an ongoing process that continues throughout the software's lifetime.

 ### Why Software Engineering is Popular?